History of Peshawar

-The history of Peshawar is intertwined with the history of the broader South Asia.
+The history of Peshawar is intertwined with the history of the broader Indian subcontinent.
 The region was known as Puruṣapura in Sanskrit, literally meaning "city of men".
 (Note: From Sanskrit puruṣa, "(primordial) man", and pura, "city".)
-Being among the most ancient cities of the South Asia, Peshawar had for centuries been a center of trade between West Asia, Central Asia, and the South Asia.
+Being among the most ancient cities of the Indian subcontinent, Peshawar had for centuries been a center of trade between West Asia, Central Asia, and the Indian subcontinent.

 Ancient history

 In recorded history, the earliest major city established in the general area of Peshawar was called Puruṣapura (Sanskrit for City of Men), from which the current name "Peshawar" is likely derived and was western capital of Gandhara, after Pushkalavati.
 Around 700 BCE, the region was governed by the independent Gandhāra Kingdom, which was recognised as a Mahajanapada or "Great Realm".
 By the 2nd century BCE, Peshawar was an ancient center of learning, as witnessed by the Bakhshali Manuscript, which used the Bakhshali approximation and was found nearby.

 The region was annexed by the Persian Achaemenid Empire.
 Later, the city was invaded by Alexander the Great's army.
 The city passed into the rule of Alexander's successor, Seleucus I Nicator who ceded it to Chandragupta Maurya, the founder of the Maurya Empire.
 The fall of the Mauryans provided opportunity to the Indo-Greeks to establish their rule over the region.
 The Indo-Greek kings combined the Greek and Indian languages and symbols, as seen on their coins, and blended ancient Greek, Hindu and Buddhist religious practices, as seen in the archaeological remains of their cities and in the indications of their support of Buddhism, pointing to a rich fusion of Indian and Hellenistic influences.

 The diffusion of Indo-Greek culture had consequences which are still felt today, particularly through the influence of Greco-Buddhist art.
 The Indo-Greeks ultimately disappeared at Peshawar as a political entity around 10 CE following the conquests of the Indo-Scythians, although pockets of Greek populations presumably remained under the subsequent rule of the Indo-Parthians and Kushans.